KyleCardwell/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

-1. What problem does the context API help solve?
+1. What problem does the context API help solve? it helps keep your state organized and clean, especially when there are a lot of components that would otherwise need a lot of prop drilling

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
-Why is the store known as a 'single source of truth' in a redux application?
+Why is the store known as a 'single source of truth' in a redux application? actions - a function that returns an object that has a type and payload to tell the reducer which case to run reducers - a pure function that returns new state for the application based on what the action tells it store - holds ALL of the state for the application so that any component can access it

 3. What does `redux-thunk` allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`? redux-thunk is middleware that allows us to dispatch asynchronus actions (because redux is set up to run synchronously)

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+    Context API was the easiest to understand and implement, but Redux is cool and I can see how setting it up at the beginning of a project allows the project to scale to whatever size you need